The Reproductive Medicine Institute Offers Intrauterine Insemination

 Understanding the Intrauterine Insemination Procedure

 Before intrauterine insemination, a couple must take several steps to prepare.
 The team at Reproductive Medicine Institute will outline what needs to be done before the procedure.
 First, the man must provide a semen sample at our office.
 Our fertility specialists will wash the sample to separate its highly-active sperm, which will be used in a bid to increase the chances of conception.
 We will also monitor the woman’s ovulation cycle to determine optimal timing.
-When timing is right, we will perform the IUI at our office in Oak Brook, IL.
+When the timing is right, we will perform the IUI at our office in Oak Brook, IL.
 The procedure involves attaching a vial of healthy sperm to the end of a catheter, which we insert through the woman’s cervical opening and into the uterus.
 We then push the sperm directly into the uterus through the tube, before removing the catheter.
 The process typically takes less than 10 minutes.
 After insemination, the woman must lie on her back to help facilitate the process.
 After a brief period, she is free to go about her normal activities but may experience light spotting for one or two days.

 Risk Factors for IUI Patients